-These tricky words are introduced in Actiphons Level 2:
+These trick These tricky words are introduced in

-he she we me be was you they all are my her
+he she we

+be was you

+all are my

 Reading the stories together will help your child to recognise this new set of tricky words.
 You can also use the flashcards to help your child become more confident with reading these words.